top of page

 Pro Tips for Wedding Ceremony Music

-You just set the date.
-Now, it's decision time.
-You are going to choose venues, flowers, food, music, napkins, table linens, seating arrangements, colors, invitations, guest list, attendants, officiant, caterer, photographer, videographer, event planner, not to mention the honeymoon.
-You could start to feel overwhelmed!
+You've set the date!
+Now, it's time for some exciting decisions.
+You're about to choose venues, flowers, food, music, napkins, table linens, seating arrangements, colors, invitations, guest list, attendants, officiant, caterer, photographer, videographer, event planner, and let's not forget the honeymoon.
+It’s a thrilling journey, but it can also feel a bit overwhelming!

-Here are 5 tips from Cloud 9 musicians who have performed over 1000 weddings.
+Here are 5 fantastic tips from Cloud 9 musicians who have dazzled at over 1000 weddings.

-It is our hope that this may calm things down and remove one of the big stressors in your planning portfolio.
+We hope these insights will bring calm and ease one of the major stressors in your planning adventure.

 Tip #1 - Hire Pros

 1. Have you ever played at this venue?
-A pro group is familiar with most venues in your area and will know what to expect.
+A pro group knows most venues in your area and what to expect.

 2. How many weddings have you played?
-Pro event ensembles usually book between 20-80 weddings each year in addition to corporate events, parties, etc.
+Pro event ensembles typically book between 20-80 weddings each year, plus corporate events, parties, etc.

 3. Are your musicians members of the American Federation of Musicians, the professional union?

 4. What other musical organizations do the members of the quartet play with?
-Look for players who play with symphony orchestras, recording artists, Broadway touring shows, etc. Find a quartet whose players are in high demand.
+Seek players who perform with symphony orchestras, recording artists, Broadway touring shows, etc. Find a quartet whose players are in high demand.

-Pros will know what you want and how to get it done.
+Pros will know what you want and how to make it happen.

 Tip #2 - Ask the Musicians for Advice

-It is perfectly fine if you don't know what you're doing.
-Most people have never planned an event with live music.
-The musicians should be a great resource to help you decide what will sound great at your event.
-We have played weddings where the bride has picked every song and other events where we were asked to pick all of the music.
-My suggestion is somewhere in-between.
-Certainly pick the music for the entrance of the bride.
-If you don't have a dream song for your entrance, you may ask the quartet manager what they think would be good.
-You may always ask questions.
+It's completely okay if you're new to this.
+Most people haven't planned an event with live music before.
+Musicians can be a fantastic resource to help you decide what will sound incredible at your event.
+We've played weddings where the bride chose every song and others where we selected all the music.
+My suggestion is to find a balance.
+Definitely choose the music for the bride's entrance.
+If you don't have a dream song, ask the quartet manager for recommendations.
+Always feel free to ask questions.
 Here are some topics to discuss with your musicians.

 1. Songs that the players know work well